fp7mplane/protocol-ri/sphinx/index.rst

 .. automodule:: mplane
    :members:

 .. warning:: This document describes an extremely prerelease version of the mPlane protocol reference implementation.
+The intention is for the introduction to this document to eventually replace D1.3 as the present normative reference for the protocol specification.

 module mplane.model
 -------------------